aydosabdirazakov/aydosabdirazakov/README.md

 - 👋 Hi, I’m @aydosabdirazakov
 - 👀 I’m interested in freelancer
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning html css jss grid flex
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on
-- 📫 How to reach me ...
+- 📫 How to reach me telegram number +998933676127

 <!---
 aydosabdirazakov/aydosabdirazakov is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.